 Start with Yourself::Always start with yourself.
-You will have a birth certificate that will at the very least show the names of your parents and may provide other information as to where you were born, perhaps the exact address or maybe just the name of the registration district.
+You will have a birth certificate that will at the show the names of your parents and provide other information as to where you were born, perhaps the exact address or maybe just the name of the registration district.
 The next step is your parents, their birth certificates would document their parents - your grandparents.
 Hopefully these birth certificates and perhaps marriage and in some cases death certificates should all be readily available - if not held by your parents then perhaps by your grandparents, or maybe another member of your family who all the family documents, certificates, photographs and letters tend to gravitate towards.

 Ask Granny before asking Google::Where possible, before you reach for Google, try Granny or even Granddad first or any older member of your family.
 Elderly aunts I have found tend to have a greater knowledge of the family than elderly uncles.
 Being of an older generation they are more likely to retain family letters and old photographs - and to know who is in the photographs.
 Be sceptical of family stories - some will have been embellished over the years and perhaps confused with other tales.
 Check on the likelihood of the story being true - it is easy to check the crew and passenger lists if you are told that your great grandfather went down with the Titanic.
 Similarly if you're told you are the real King or Queen of England, I might be inclined not to walk into Buckingham Palace before you have investigated the claim!
 Other stories may contain useful information - not readily apparent but worth noting for future reference.
 One thing that I have found is that some members of the family were not known by their given name, sometimes they might be known by their second name, a nickname or a completely different name altogether.
-The eldest son in my family was often named after the father but tended to be known by another name to avoid confusion at the time - only to cause confusion one hundred years later.
+The eldest son in the family was often named after the father but tended to be known by another name to avoid confusion at the time - only to cause confusion one hundred years later.
 Was it Thomas the father or Thomas the son?
-Cross reference with official documents were possible - birth, marriage and death certificates and census records.
+Cross reference with official documents where possible - birth, marriage and death certificates and census records.

 Military Service::If your family lived through either of the two World Wars, then it is possible that some members of the family served in uniform.
 Their service records may have survived (sadly my family's records didn't survive the Blitz) and will give you an insight into where they served and what action they might have seen.
 Medal cards contain information as to rank, theatre first served in, medal entitlement and often service number and regiment.
 The Medal Roll Index will contain information as to all the theatres of war served in and if they had been killed in action.
 If your relative was from the UK or the Commonwealth and was a casualty of either the 1st or 2nd World War then you should be able to find where they were died and where they were buried, or if missing in action, then the memorial where they name is remembered.
 If you live in the UK, then there will be a local war memorial to the dead that you can visit.